technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 **What this does:**

 The script manages alert lifecycle: create new alerts, update existing ones, validate before deployment.
-The `-ValidateOnly` switch lets you dry-run changes before committing them.
+The `-ValidateOnly` switch is the critical feature.
+Run it in your pipeline before the actual deployment.
+See what's about to change.
+Catch mistakes before they become incidents.

 **Adapt for your environment:**